kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 AdmissionChecks are a mechanism that allows Kueue to consider additional criteria before admitting a Workload.
 After Kueue has reserved quota for a Workload, Kueue runs all the admission checks configured in the ClusterQueue concurrently.
-All of the AdmissionChecks have to provide a positive signal to the Workload before it can be [Admitted](/docs/concepts#admission).
+Kueue can only admit a Workload when all of the AdmissionChecks have provided a positive signal for the Workload.

 ### API

 AdmissionCheck is a non-namespaced API object used to define details about an admission check:

 - **controllerName** - identifies the controller that processes the AdmissionCheck, not necessarily a Kubernetes Pod or Deployment name.
 Cannot be empty.
 - **retryDelayMinutes (deprecated)** - specifies how long to keep the workload suspended after a failed check (after it transitioned to False).
-After that the check state goes to “Unknown”.
+After that the check state goes to "Unknown".
 The default is 15 min.
 - **parameters** - identifies a configuration with additional parameters for the check.

 An AdmissionCheck object looks like the following: